Foods Processed with Ultra-Smart Methods

 sick.
 In the 1960s and 1970s, my family pasteurized the milk we drank from our

 own cows but did not homogenize it.
-Our family of 8 often kept 2 gallons in our
+Our family of 2 parents and 6 kids often

-milk, and some (mostly the boys) could choose 7% butterfat milk, or we would
+could choose 7% butterfat milk, or we would make ice cream.

-milk, cream, sugar, corn syrup, pecan pieces roasted in cottonseed oil, butter,
+skim milk, cream, sugar, corn syrup, pecan pieces roasted in cottonseed

 locust bean gum, guar gum, carrageenan, annatto (color), and caramel (color).